 Raquel’s native language is Spanish, and she also speaks English and Portuguese.

-Eva Heiss, a German national, has been a Case Officer for the Consultation Phase since 2012.
+Eva Heiss, a German national, is senior specialist at the MICI, where she works in areas such as governance and institutional strengthening.
+Prior to that, since 2012 she worked as Case Officer at the MICI, where she contributed to the Consultation Phase processes in different countries of Latin America.
 She has professional experience in the private sector as well as in non-profit organizations.
 She has also participated in multi-sector initiatives in the Latin America and Caribbean region, mainly in the areas of environmental management, social inclusion, and small and medium-sized business development.
 Prior to joining the MICI, she worked as an Associate Researcher at the United Nations Economic Commission for Latin America and the Caribbean, where her research focused on the mitigation of climate change.